Gramarye

 2024

 Her critically acclaimed debut album Gramarye was nominated for Best Independent Album at the AIM Independent Music Awards and shortlisted for the Scottish Album of the Year Award in 2025.
-Her debut EP Angelica received Best Independent EP at the AIM Independent Music Awards in 2022, establishing her as a leading voice in the new wave of avant-garde pop and electronic music.
-In 2022, she was named BBC Radio 1 Dance Artist of the Year, and in 2024 she was nominated for Best Breakthrough Producer at the DJ Mag Best of British Awards.
+Her debut EP Angelica received Best Independent EP at the AIM Independent Music Awards in 2022, establishing her as a distinctive voice within contemporary electronic and pop music.
+In 2022, she was named BBC Radio 1 Dance Artist of the Year, and in 2024 was nominated for Best Breakthrough Producer at the DJ Mag Best of British Awards.

-Alongside her artistic practice, Tahliah has cultivated a parallel path in curation, programming, and advocacy.
+Alongside her artistic practice, Simumba has cultivated a parallel path in advocacy, programming, and curation.
 She has held roles at the Scottish Queer International Film Festival and Africa in Motion Film Festival, and currently works at the British Film Institute, contributing to institutional approaches to inclusion and accessibility.

 Education